 Technically, I know, butter has/is milk on some level, but this recipe doesn't require any added milk.

-What can you use instead of milk in mashed potatoes?
+What can you use in place of milk in mashed potatoes??

-I've tried using milk in place of the starchy water, and the kids preferred it without, so this has become my go-to recipe for mashed potatoes!
+I've tried using milk in place of the starchy water, and the kids actually prefer the potato water.

 Ingredients